LunarClient/Apollo/docs/developers/modules/beam.md

 <!-- insert screenshot of light purple beam -->

 `.location(ApolloBlockLocation)` used to determine the exact block you want the beam to be displayed on.
+See the [locations utilities page](/apollo/developers/utilities/locations) for more.
 ```java
 .location(ApolloBlockLocation.builder() // Calling to ApolloBlockLocation
     .world("world") // The world name the beam should be displayed in